-Regardless, I am glad to report there were no major violent crimes within the City of Madison in 2021.
-The majority of crimes listed in the 2021 NIBRS Summary are property crimes and drug law violations.
+I am glad to report there were no major violent crimes within the City of Madison in 2023.
+Madison continues to enjoy a relatively low crime rate.
 We continually remind our citizens to secure their homes and garages when not in use, remove valuables from their automobiles and secure them at all times preferably in the trunk.

 The Madison Police Department continues to utilize a combination of citizen input and programs, along with a highly visible police presence in an attempt to keep crime to a minimum.
 Citizen participation is a major component to any successful anti-crime efforts in the City of Madison.
-As in years past, 2021 has seen a continuation of the population growth in the City and a tremendous and steady growth in the commercial, retail and professional community.
+As in years past, 2023 has seen a continuation of the population growth in the City and a tremendous and steady growth in the commercial, retail and professional community.